OmarAlJarrah/Omar-DB/Docs/Intro/A3_NoSQL.md

 ## Types of NoSQL Databases
-There are several different types of NoSQL databases, each with their own strengths and weaknesses.
+There are several types of NoSQL databases, each with their own strengths and weaknesses.
 Some of the most common types include:

 + **Document databases**: These databases store data as documents (such as JSON or XML) and are designed for handling semi-structured data.
 Examples include MongoDB and Couchbase.